Lethal Weapon 2: Shane Black and Warren Murphy's original Play Dirty script

-Following the success of the first film, Warner Bros. and producers decided to make the sequel.
+Following the success of the first film, Warner Bros.
+Pictures and producers decided to make the sequel.
 Producer Joel Silver asked writer of the first film Shane Black to write the script for the sequel in the spring of 1987 and Black agreed.
 Although he was struggling with personal issues, Black still managed to write the first draft along with his friend, novelist Warren Murphy, co-creator of Remo Williams (the lead character of The Destroyer novels).
-Their original title for the script was Play Dirty, which Black later used for a film he'd direct.
+Their original title for the script was Play Dirty, which Black later used for a film he directed.

 Although many people thought that their script was brilliant, it was rejected by Silver, the studio, and director Richard Donner for being too dark and bloody, and because in the ending of the script Riggs dies, while they wanted to keep him alive in case of further sequels.
 They also wanted the second film to focus more on comedy, while Black's draft focused more on courage and heroics, such as Riggs willing to die to protect Murtaugh and his family, owing to his love for them.

 When his script was rejected, Black felt that he had failed the producers.
 He initially offered to give his payment back, but his agent talked him out of it.
 Black also refused to re-write the script and quit from the project after working for six months on it.
 Black later said how the problem with the second film was that they did too much comedy, and how he dislikes the third and fourth films because of the way Riggs's character was changed.

 The final version of the script written by Jeffrey Boam that was used for filming was completely different from Black's draft, other than the scene in which the stilt house is destroyed.
 The character of Leo Getz was originally a minor character in Black's draft with only one scene and few lines of dialogue.
 Some of the other differences include more graphic violence throughout the script, which included the South Africans being even more vicious than in the final film; at one point Shapiro, the female police officer working with Riggs and Murtaugh, is tortured to death by them.
 There was also a scene in which Riggs gets tortured by them in a similar way to how he was in first film, but much worse.
 There was also an action scene in the script in which a plane full of cocaine gets destroyed and cocaine falls over Los Angeles "like snow."